OnurEmren/HackingWithSwift1/README.md

 # HackingWithSwift-1
 ## Hello everyone.
-Do you know that i am a student of Hacking With Swift. :boom: Today, 20th day. :muscle:  I am already learned many information about Swift with this app.
+Do you know that i am a student of Hacking With Swift. :boom: Today, 20th day. :muscle:  I learned many information about Swift with this app.
 This app is my first Swift App.

 ## :pushpin: I learned create array list and append at list elements.